olnOrit Leibovitz Novitch

 During the early days of the pandemic, Orit began Emilia's Corona Diary — a long-running series narrated by Emilia Gotman, a sponge puppet of 86 years, full of humor, longing and small daily joys.

 She studied at Thelma Yellin High School of the Arts, went on to study photography at Bezalel Academy, and trained for three years at the Train Theater — Center for Puppet Theatre in Holon.
-Since 2004 she has been creating puppets for theatre and street performances, and in 2010 she took part in the World Festival of Puppet Theatres in Charleville-Mézières, France.
+Since 2004 she has been creating puppets for theatre and street performances.

 Contact